CRFranco/TensorFlow/README.md

 # TensorFlow

 Machine Learning example using TensorFlow, based on the implementation contained in the book "Tensorflow for machine Intelligence".
+The script tries to predict if a passanger wuould survive accordingly to its carachteristics.
 Got about 81% accuracy after my changes.

 Data obtained from https:
 https://www.kaggle.com/c/titanic/data